mennolui/wp-foyer/README.txt

 == Changelog ==

 = 1.5 =
-Release Date: February 19, 2018
+Release Date: March 2, 2018

-Introduces the Post slide format.
+Introduces the Post slide format and the Manual text slide format.
 Displays title, date and content of a post, and optionally the featured image.
+The Manual text slide format displays your text: pre-title, title, subtitle, content.
+Also, slides that generate multiple slides (like the PDF slide format) are now called Magic slide stacks.

 = 1.4 =
 Release Date: February 14, 2018